-In the Bonus Episodes of Baccano!, Huey's conversation with Elmer reveals that he's spent quite a good deal of time emotionally manipulating his daughter, Chane, for that wonderfully vague and questionable goal of Science!
+In the Bonus Episodes, Huey's conversation with Elmer reveals that he's spent quite a good deal of time emotionally manipulating his daughter, Chane, for that wonderfully vague and questionable goal of Science!
 While he does show her something resembling affection, it's very clear that he sees and treats her more like a well trained guinea pig than a human being.
 He doesn't even consider her human.

 Huey: Chane, my animal experiment...
 Guinea pigs often behave in ways you don't expect.